 Continue Reading Below

-If you become the victim of a tax scam or atax fraud, the best way to clear your name is to report the scams and understand the IRS's mechanisms to resolve these issues.
+If you are the victim of a tax scam or atax fraud, the best way to clear your name is to report the scams and use the IRS's processesto resolve these issues.

 Report suspected tax scams

-The first step in clearing your name with the IRS isrecognizing if you are the victim of a tax scamandunderstanding the nature of the fraud that has occurred.
-The top tax scams fall loosely into three main categories: Internet-based scams, phone scams and preparer fraud.
+The first step in clearing your name with the IRS is recognizing if you'revictim of a tax scamandunderstanding the nature of the fraud that has occurred.
+The top tax scams fall loosely into three main categories:

-For example, the IRS warns that it will never email you to ask for personal information.
-If you receive such an email, it is probably a common Internet scam called phishing.
-Report these tax scams by forwarding the email in question to the IRS at email@example.com.
+- Internet-based scams:The IRS warns that it will never email you to ask for personal information.
+If you receive an email claiming to be from the IRS, it is probably a common Internet scam called phishing.
+Report these tax scams by forwarding the email in question to the IRS at firstname.lastname@example.org.

 Continue Reading Below